NYPL-Simplified/Simplified-Android-CI/README-implementation.md

 go into the [Play Console](https://play.google.com/console) and manually click "Deploy To Production".
 This is node `S5` on the flow chart.

-Deploying an application to the Play Store requires including _release notes_.
-The current applications use [changelog](https://www.io7m.com/software/changelog/) to maintain a `README-CHANGES.xml` file in each project.
-The build system automatically generates release notes for the store from this file.

 Deploying an application to the Play Store using Fastlane requires a private key in JSON format, obtained from the Play Console.
 It also requires API Access to be enabled in the Play Console.
 Only the owner of the Play Store